 - Describe visual style in prompts, not motion

-- Use Dev pipeline for final renders to improve temporal coherence
+- Use Dev pipeline (also called the full model in the official documentation) for final renders to improve temporal coherence

 AI video generation is fundamentally a temporal problem, not just a visual one.
 Instead of producing a single image, the model must generate dozens of frames that remain consistent over time.